 It will take you through the list, and it's pretty extensive!

 You can narrow that search down by issuing a command such as:

 winget search vlc

 This shows me the VLC packages that I can install via WinGet.
-You can search for anything that you want, VLC, PowerShell, Azure, a whole lot of things. 😊
+You can search for anything you want, VLC, PowerShell, Azure, and many things. 😊

-If you want to learn more about Windows Package Manager and see a complete overview of it's features, be sure to check out the Microsoft Learn module - Explore the Windows Package Manager Tool.
+To learn more about Windows Package Manager and a complete overview of its features, check out the Microsoft Learn module - Explore the Windows Package Manager Tool.